ExploratoryEngineering/docs.nbiot.engineering/docs/libs/go.md

   - http
 ---

-You can find the Go client library [here](https://github.com/telenordigital/nbiot-go).
+You can find the Go client library on Github: https://github.com/telenordigital/nbiot-go.

+The documentation is available from Godoc: https://godoc.org/github.com/telenordigital/nbiot-go